-To ascertain the extractive values, precisely weighed samples of both methanolic and ethanolic extracts were subjected to evaporation until constant mass was attained.
+To ascertain the extractive values, precisely weighed samples of both methanolic and extracts ethanolic were subjected evaporation until constant mass attained.
 The resultant mass was used to calculate the percentage extractive values based on the original weight of the dried plant material.
 This provided an empirical measure of the extraction efficiency and a framework for comparative analysis between the two solvents used.